Shirish Panchal

-Shirish Jagjivandas Panchal (born 7 March 1943) is a Gujarati critic, fiction writer, translator and editor.
-He won the 2009 Sahitya Akademi Award for Gujarati language for his criticism Vaat Aapanaa Vivechan-ni.
+Shirish Jagjivandas Panchal (born 7 March 1943) is an Indian Gujarati-language literary critic, fiction writer, translator and editor from Gujarat, India.
+He was awarded the 2009 Sahitya Akademi Award for his critical work Vaat Aapanaa Vivechan-ni.
 He refused the award.

 Biography

 Panchal was born on 7 March 1943 in Vadodara.
 He passed his secondary and higher secondary board exams in 1978 and 1981 respectively.
 He completed his B.A. with Gujarati from Maharaja Sayajirao University of Baroda.
 After completing his M.A. in the same subject from the same university in 1966, he researched Poetic Criticism under the guidance of Suresh Joshi in 1980.
 Panchal received a PhD for his dissertation Kavyavivechan Ni Samasyao (lit.
 'Problems of poetic criticism').
 He was a professor at Bilimora's College from 1965 to 1967 and at Padra's College from 1967 to 1980.
 Since 1980 he has been a lecturer in the Gujarati Department of M.S.
 University, Vadodara.
 He taught Gujarati language and literature at M. S. University, Baroda.